On March 22, Grampians Community Health's new workforce strategy came into effect.

 Mr Little said new arrivals to the region had started to look at smaller townships like Pomonal, Moyston and Halls Gap.

-"They can still work in the townships, but property is easier," he said.
+"They can still work in the townships, but (finding) property is easier," he said.
 "The biggest problem is poor telephone and internet connectivity.
 We're working with the (Northern Grampians Shire) council on advocating for stronger internet for those smaller towns as well."

 Ararat Ballarat Real Estate sales manager Brad Jensen said the COVID-19 pandemic had had little impact on Stawell and Ararat's housing market, with rental vacancy rates low and median rents higher.